scikit-fmm/scikit-fmm/README.txt

    * Many additional tests and migration to doctest format.
    * Additional optional input to extension_velocities() for FiPy compatibly.

+0.0.5: May 12th 2014
+   * Fix for building with MSVC (Ján Margeta).
+   * Corrected second-order point update.

-:Copyright: Copyright 2012 The scikit-fmm team.
+:Copyright: Copyright 2014 The scikit-fmm team.
 :License: BSD-style license.
 See LICENSE.txt in the scipy source directory.